Home

 What you get for free:

-• Strong encryption (AES-256, WireGuard support)
+• Strong encryption (AES-256, WireGuard, OpenVPN)

 Limitations:

-• No streaming server optimization
+• No streaming optimization and no P2P on the free tier

 What you get for free:

-• Servers in 10+ locations
+• Servers in around 10 countries

 Limitations: